Textkernel

 (k) Any URL referenced herein for an Online Policy may point or redirect to another URL which contains that content.

 (m) Conflicts among Attachments.
-In the event of any conflict between the terms of this main body of this Agreement and any Online Policy posted at the URLs described in this Agreement, including without limitation this Agreement, the SLA, AUP and/or Privacy Policy, and/or the additional the terms and conditions referred to in 13(m), the terms posted in the Online Policy will govern, except that in all cases the terms in any document referred to in 13(m) will take precedence over this Agreement and all Online Policies.
+In the event of any conflict between the terms of this main body of this Agreement and any Online Policy posted at the URLs described in this Agreement, including without limitation, the DPA, SLA, AUP and/or Privacy Policy, the terms of the Agreement will govern over the Online Policies.

 (n) Entire Agreement.
-This Agreement sets out all terms agreed between the parties and supersedes all prior agreements between the parties relating to its subject matter.
-In entering into this Agreement, neither party has relied on, and neither party will have any right or remedy based on, any statement, representation or warranty (whether made negligently or innocently), except those expressly set out in this Agreement.
+This Agreement sets out all terms agreed between the Parties and supersedes all prior agreements between the Parties relating to its subject matter.
+In entering into this Agreement, neither Party has relied on, and neither Party will have any right or remedy based on, any statement, representation or warranty (whether made negligently or innocently), except those expressly set out in this Agreement.
 The terms located at a URL (or a redirect from such URL) referenced in this Agreement and the Online Policies are incorporated by reference into this Agreement.
 After the Effective Date, Provider may provide an updated URL in place of any URL in this Agreement.